 How long to stay in Cuenca depends on your interests and the amount of time you have to budget.
 It is very possible to visit all of Cuenca’s city highlights mentioned in this travel guide within two rushed days, if you move quickly.

-But you’ll need to budget an additional day for each day trip mentioned in this guide.
+But you’ll need to budget an additional day for each day trip mentioned throughout this guide.
 So it would require at least one full week to do all 20 of the things to do in Cuenca, including the day trips.
 Even taking a more leisurely approach, one week in Cuenca can be an ideal amount of time, if feasible.

 Best Ways to Get to Cuenca Ecuador

-Cuenca’s Mariscal Lamar Airport is a small airport with a handful of flights each day to Quito (LATAM Ecuador and Tame airlines) and to Guayaquil (Tame airlines).
+Cuenca’s Mariscal Lamar Airport is a small airport with only a handful of flights each day to Quito (LATAM Ecuador and Tame airlines) and to Guayaquil (Tame airlines).
 Quito and Guayaquil have many international connections outside of Ecuador.
 So fly there first.
 Then catch a domestic flight to Cuenca.

-By Flight, then Bus or Shuttle
+By Flight, then Bus or Shuttle to Cuenca

 It can prove more economical, and sometimes even quicker (depending on long layover times) to fly into Guayaquil and then take a bus or shuttle van the remaining four hours to Cuenca.